jupyter-server/enterprise_gateway/docs/source/getting-started-security.md

 ### SSH Tunneling

 Jupyter Enterprise Gateway is now configured to perform SSH tunneling on the five ZeroMQ kernel sockets as well as the communication socket created within the launcher and used to perform remote and cross-user signalling functionality.

-Note that SSH tunneling is enabled by default.
-In order to troubleshoot related issues, tunneling can be disabled via the environment variable `EG_ENABLE_TUNNELING=False`.
+SSH tunneling is NOT enabled by default.
+Tunneling can be enabled/disabled via the environment variable `EG_ENABLE_TUNNELING=False`.
 Note, there is no command-line or configuration file support for this variable.

+Note that SSH by default validates host keys before connecting to remote hosts and the connection will fail for invalid or unknown hosts.
+Enterprise Gateway honors this requirement, and invalid or unknown hosts will cause tunneling to fail.
+Please perform necessary steps to validate all hosts before enabling SSH tunneling, such as:

+* SSH to each node cluster and accept the host key properly
+* Configure SSH to disable `StrictHostKeyChecking`

 ### Securing Enterprise Gateway Server